Data automation

 On Page 4

-We were mainly interested in lifting out the colour-coded data below.
+We were mainly interested in taking the lines, colour-coded below.

-Using regular expressions, key information is automatically lifted out of the InDesign package report as shown on the right.
-The report identifies:
+The coding used a technique based on regular expressions, where key information is automatically copied out of the InDesign metadata file.
+The final report then identifies:

 File name